melange-re/melange-re.github.io/docs/melange-book/index.md

 You should already know how to make frontend applications in JavaScript, and familiarity with React will be very helpful.
-You do not need to know OCaml/Reason, we'll slowly introduce the basics of the language throughout the tutorial.
+You do not need to know OCaml--we'll slowly introduce the basics of the language throughout the tutorial.